Start your healthcare career NOW as you complete your LNA training.

-A rewarding career where the little things you do mean the world to those you serve.
+A rewarding healthcare career where the little things you do mean the world to those you serve.

-LNAs – or caregivers as they are often called – fill key roles in nursing homes and long-term care facilities and are critical in caring for individuals that require a wide range of services.
+LNAs – also frequently called “Certified Nursing Assistants” (CNAs) or simply “caregivers” – fill key roles in nursing homes, residential care facilities and long-term care facilities.
+They are critical in caring for individuals that require a wide range of services.
 These jobs serve as a gateway to a healthcare career and do not require a college degree.

 With an aging population and uncertainty in the workforce, the need for LNAs has never been greater.
 Individuals can be trained in as little as three weeks and the NH Needs Caregivers initiative covers training costs as well as licensing to help fill critical healthcare roles and vacancies across New Hampshire.